free shipping from a purchase value of 49 euros in germany.

 Rights of Data Subjects

-As the data subject, you have the following rights in accordance with the provisions of the Swiss DPA:
+As a data subject, you are entitled to the following rights in accordance with the provisions of the Swiss Data Protection Act (DSG):

-• Right to information: You have the right to request confirmation as to whether personal data concerning you are being processed, and to receive the information necessary for you to assert your rights under the Swiss DPA and to ensure transparent data processing.
+• Right of Access: You have the right to request confirmation as to whether personal data concerning you is being processed, and to receive the information necessary to enable you to exercise your rights under this law and to ensure transparent data processing.

-• Right to rectification: You have the right to request the rectification of inaccurate personal data concerning you.
+• Right to Rectification: You have the right to request the rectification of any inaccurate personal data concerning you.

-• Right to object, deletion, and destruction: You have the right to object to the processing of your data, as well as to request that personal data concerning you be deleted or destroyed.
+• Right to Object, Erasure, and Destruction: You have the right to object to the processing of your data and to request that your personal data be erased or destroyed.

 Use of Cookies

-Cookies are small text files or other data records that store information on end devices and read information from the end devices.
-For example, to store the login status in a user account, the contents of a shopping cart in an e-shop, the contents accessed or the functions used.
-Cookies can also be used for various purposes, e.g. for purposes of functionality, security and convenience of online offers as well as the creation of analyses of visitor flows.
+• Cookies are small text files or other storage mechanisms that store information on end devices and retrieve information from them.
+For example, to store a user’s login status in an account, the contents of a shopping cart in an online store, the content accessed, or the features used on a website.
+Cookies can also be used for various purposes, such as ensuring the functionality, security, and convenience of online services, as well as analyzing visitor traffic.

-• Temporary cookies (also known as “session cookies”): Temporary cookies are deleted at the latest after a user has left an online service and closed his or her end device (i.e. browser or mobile application).
+• Temporary cookies (also known as session cookies): Temporary cookies are deleted at the latest after a user leaves an online service and closes their device (e.g., browser or mobile app).

-• Permanent cookies: Permanent cookies remain stored even after the terminal device is closed.
-For example, the login status can be saved, or preferred content can be displayed directly when the user visits a website again.
-Likewise, user data collected with the help of cookies can be used for reach measurement.
-Unless we provide users with explicit information about the type and storage duration of cookies (e.g., as part of obtaining consent), users should assume that cookies are permanent and that the storage period can be up to two years.
+• Persistent cookies: Persistent cookies remain stored even after the device is turned off.
+This allows, for example, the user’s login status to be saved or preferred content to be displayed immediately when the user visits a website again.
+Similarly, user data collected via cookies may be used to measure website reach.
+Unless we provide users with explicit information regarding the type and storage duration of cookies (e.g., when obtaining consent), users should assume that cookies are persistent and may be stored for up to two years.

-General notes on revocation and objection (so-called “Opt-Out”): Users can revoke the consents they have given at any time and object to the processing in accordance with legal requirements.
-Users can restrict the use of cookies in their browser settings, among other options (although this may also limit the functionality of our online offering).
-A objection to the use of cookies for online marketing purposes can also be made through the websites [https://optout.aboutads.info](https://optout.aboutads.info/) and [https://www.youronlinechoices.com/](https://www.youronlinechoices.com/).
+General Information on Withdrawal and Objection (so-called “Opt-Out”): Users may withdraw the consent they have provided at any time and object to processing in accordance with legal requirements.
+To do so, users may, among other things, restrict the use of cookies in their browser settings (although this may also limit the functionality of our online service).
+An objection to the use of cookies for online marketing purposes can also be submitted via the websites https://optout.aboutads.info and https://www.youronlinechoices.com/.

 Further information on processing methods, procedures and services used:

-• BorlabsCookie: Cookie-Consent Manager; **Service provider**: Executed on servers and/or computers under our controllership; **Website:** [https://borlabs.io/borlabs-cookie/](https://borlabs.io/borlabs-cookie/). **Further Information:** An individual user ID, language as well as types of consent and the time of their submission are stored on the server and in the cookie on the user’s device.
+• BorlabsCookie: Cookie consent management; Service provider: Processed on servers and/or computers under the provider’s own data protection responsibility; Website: https://de.borlabs.io/borlabs-cookie/.
+Additional information: An individual user ID, language, types of consent, and the time the consent was given are stored on the server and in a cookie on the user’s device.

 Business services

-We process data of our contractual and business partners, e.g. customers and interested parties (collectively referred to as “contractual partners”) within the context of contractual and comparable legal relationships as well as associated actions and communication with the contractual partners or pre-contractually, e.g. to answer inquiries.
+We process data from our contractual and business partners, such as customers and prospective customers (collectively referred to as “contractual partners”) in the context of contractual and similar legal relationships, as well as related measures, and in the context of communication with contractual partners (or on a pre-contractual basis), e.g., to respond to inquiries.

 We process this data in order to fulfill our contractual obligations.
 These include, in particular, the obligations to provide the agreed services, any update obligations and remedies in the event of warranty and other service disruptions.
 In addition, we process the data to protect our rights and for the purpose of administrative tasks associated with these obligations and company organization.
 Furthermore, we process the data on the basis of our legitimate interests in proper and economical business management as well as security measures to protect our contractual partners and our business operations from misuse, endangerment of their data, secrets, information and rights (e.g. for the involvement of telecommunications, transport and other auxiliary services as well as subcontractors, banks, tax and legal advisors, payment service providers or tax authorities).
 Within the framework of applicable law, we only disclose the data of contractual partners to third parties to the extent that this is necessary for the aforementioned purposes or to fulfill legal obligations.
 Contractual partners will be informed about further forms of processing, e.g. for marketing purposes, within the scope of this privacy policy.